GabrielFerezim/GabrielFerezim/README.md

 ---

 <div align="center">
-✨ *"Código é poesia em movimento."*
+✨ *"Code is poetry in motion."*
-🚀 Vamos criar o futuro juntos!
+🚀 Let’s build the future together!
 </div>